Queer Jewish Farmers

 About Your Facilitators:

 Simcha Halpert-Hanson (they/them) is a teacher, song facilitator, farmer, drummer, ritual leader and fourth year rabbinical student at Hebrew College in Newton, MA.
 Simcha has led tefillah workshops, klaf (holy parchment) production workshops, text study and facilitated rhythmic and songful prayer experiences in many communities across the Northeast.
 They're the founder of Avodas Lev Northampton and co-founder of Nishmat Shoom, TransHallel, and Queer Jewish Farmers and TransHallel.
 Additionally, they have been working both large and small-scale organic vegetable farming for the last five growing seasons.

-Shoshana Mackay (she & they) is a beekeeper, compostodian, farmer, and educator currently growing at Yesod Farm & Kitchen on Cherokee and Catawba land in Western NC.
-She's farmed in Northern & Southern California, Wisconsin, and Oregon before finding her current home in Western NC.
-She also does live honeybee removal/rescues and teaches workshops on composting, gardening, and canning.
+Shoshana Mackay (she/her) is a beekeeper, compostodian, farmer, and educator.
+She farmed in Northern & Southern California, Wisconsin, and Oregon before finding her current home in Western NC.
+She also does live honeybee removal/rescues and teaches workshops on composting, gardening, canning, and queer Judaism.
 She’s a co-founder of Queer Jewish Farmers, where she brings together her passions for queer community empowerment and personalized Jewish ritual.